-"For instance, a few days since, 84 acres of pasture land in this vicinity (Char-hotic, Vt.), with living water, sold at 324 par acre.
-This land lies within four miles of the railroad station, mill, church, store and other evidences of civilization.
-Not a rod of the land but that can be plowed, and the grain cut with a twine binder.
-Notwithstanding this, young men raised in .Vermont are having this very town, going to Minne-sota, paying \$22 per acre for farms worth nothing in the shape of buildings on them, with only an apology for a log house, and perhaps a straw hovel for theck."
-Well! well!
-The Minnesota or Dako-"For instance, a few days since,84 acres Well! well!
-The Minnesota or Dakota land pays for itself in two years, while it takes 200 years to raise the mostgage on a New England farm.
-Along the rivers of Vermont (Otter creek for exsimple, which is a dozen miles from this Charlotte farm), bottom land is worth \$175 per agre, and all of our land here is stom land.
-We will sell the gentlean from Charlotte a farm-all bottom d-within sight of churches, elevators shool houses-worth \$175 per acre-fer \$7.00 per acre, cash, or \$12 per acre, and a may pay for it in wheat at 75 cents ar bashel, raised on the land, by delivsting half the grop each year till the generaties realized. discriminations in favor of persons result in gigantic monopolies.
-The Stanteen years ago, with a capital of \$500,-000.
+A railroad corporation has a two-fold nature-private and public.
+In its ownership of property and in its division of profits among its stockholders it is simply a private body.
+In the use of its property it is public in its character.
+In short, it is a private individual engaged in a public service.
+Railroad corporations were created for a public purpose and were given extraordinary powers and privileges in order that they might serve the public.
+The land grants received are equal to 17,874 square miles, or more than New Hampshire and Massachusetts contain.
+The evil sought to in favor of persons and localities.
+These discriminations in favor of persons result in gigantic monopolies.
+The Standard Oil company was incorporated fifteen years ago, with a capital of \$500, 000.
 Its accumulated wealth now amounts to over a hundred millions.
-Its rebates were ten millions in eighteen months.
+1ts rebates were ten millions in eighteen months.
 That is the testimony of A. J. Cassett, vice president of the Pennsylvania Railway company.
 Its rebates have been equal to its profits.
-This discrimination in favor of that company on shipments over the Lake Shore road amounts annually to \$800,000.
+This discrimination in favor of that company on shipments over the Lake Shore road amounts annually to \$300,000.
 The Cleveland & Mariette railroad was placed in the hands of a receiver by the United States circuit court.
 Complaint was made.
 The judge found that the receiver was charging independent shippers 35 cents per barrel and the Standard Oil company ten cents per barrel.
 The receiver filed a letter from the oil company, stating: "You shall make a uniform rate of 85 cents per barrel to all persons excepting the Standard Oil Company.
-You shall charge them 10 a barrel for their oil, and also pay them 25 cents per barrel out of the 85 cents collected from other shippers.
+You shall charge them 10 a barrel for their oil, and also pay them 25 cents per barrel out of the 35 cents collected from other shippers.
 If the recaiver complied with this the company agreed to give him \$3,000 worth of business per month.
 He accepted the proposition and did business on that basis until removed by the court.
 By this arrangement the oil company got its oil carried for nothing and made 15 cents a barrel on every barrel shipped by its competitors.
-ALL SOBTS.